kayemcmc/es6-dashboard-react-refactor/readme.md

-React refactor of ES6 dashboard.
+React refactor of ES6 dashboard with Webpack 4.
 Flexing js 💪!